 Less able children and those identified as having specific learning needs are supported in line with national policy and our local agreement.
-We work with outside agencies to ensure that individuals are supported to the best of our ability.
+The Area Education Learning Support Team and the County Educational Psychological Service support the school in this process.

-The National Curriculum sets out the statutory requirements for what must be taught by the end of each key stage (Year 4 for Lower Key Stage 2 and Year 6 for Upper Key Stage 2).
+The new national curriculum for 2014 sets out the statutory requirements for what must be taught by the end of each key stage (Year 4 for Lower Key Stage 2 and Year 6 for Upper Key Stage 2).
 The school builds on these requirements in order that pupils have access to a wide curriculum with opportunities to develop their talents and discover new ones.
 Curriculum overviews are shared with parents each term and are available for download on our website.
 The subjects taught are divided into two bands: